2310 Criteria for Immediate or Expedited Responses to Service Requests

 • Form 1586, Acknowledgement of Information Regarding Support Consultation Services in the Consumer Directed Services (CDS) Option.

-See Section 6000, Service Delivery Options, for complete information and requirements on CDS and SRO.
+Review section 6000, Service Delivery Options, for complete information and requirements on CDS.

 All applicants must receive Form 2065-A, Notification of Community Care Services, notifying them of the eligibility decision.